riverhuang-batam/course-web-beginner-batam/modules/introduction/README.md

 In Impact Byte, we're building a special ecosystem for you.

-Our team is diversed and working in various areas and industries, from various locations (some are remotes!)
+Our team is diversed & working in various areas and industries, from various locations (some are remotes!)

 Meanwhile, our Impact Byte Network gather [various partners](https://impactbyte.com/partners)